Run TestNG tests from Command Line

 </suiteXmlFiles>

-Create sample class which has @Test methods.
-In the example below we have created a class as below:
+Create a sample class that has @Test methods.
+In the example below, we have created a class as below:

 import static org.testng.Assert.assertTrue;